grafana/tempo-operator/docs/operator/api.md

 <em>(Optional)</em>

-<p>MaxSearchBytesPerTrace defines the maximum size of search data for a single
+<p>MaxSearchDuration defines the maximum search duration.
-trace in bytes.
-default: <code>0</code> to disable.</p>
+If this value is not set, then spec.search.maxDuration is used.</p>

 </td>
 </tr>